hmxmilohax/dance-central-1-deluxe/README.md

 Run the build script again to pull any new updates committed to the repo and rebuild a new ark.

+## Songs

+You can find DLC packs compatible with all Dance Central titles in the [Drive](https://drive.google.com/drive/folders/1Wc_oYoY8I-HL8XYOlau5qi99CQkPoStl).

 ## Included Dependencies

 [Git for Windows](https://gitforwindows.org/) - CLI application to allow auto updating DCDX repo files